MOMS Trial: History

 Subsequently, 4 medical centers conducted 253 open spina bifida repairs prior to the MOMs trial.
 The outcomes were mixed and the only comparison groups were other children that had not undergone repair after birth in the past.

 In February 2003, the National Institutes of Health began the Management of Myelomeningocele Study (MOMS).
 Three centers (Vanderbilt University, Children's Hospital of Philadelphia and the University of California at San Francisco) were chosen to participate in the study of 183 fetuses which were randomized, 91 for fetal repair and 92 for postnatal repair.
 The study took 8 years to complete at a cost of $22.5 million.
 Of the 1,087 fetuses and mothers initially screened for the study, 183 met all the inclusion criteria.
 The Children's Hospital of Philadelphia treated 77 patients, University of California at San Francisco treated 54 and Vanderbilt University treated 52.

 Medical information on the mothers and babies were gathered throughout the study and follow-up of their progress continued until the child reached at least two and a half years of age.
 Two outcomes were considered.
 The first, at 12 months, was death or need for a ventricular shunt.
 The second, measured at 30 months, was a composite score of standardized tests for mental and motor development.

 Outcomes of the Trial

 An interim analysis conducted in December 2010, made public in February 2011, and released in the New England Journal of Medicine in March 2011, showed a statistically significant benefit to the surgery and closed the trial.
 The trial demonstrated that outcomes after prenatal spina bifida treatment are improved to the degree that the benefits of the surgery typically outweigh the maternal risks.

-Based on these outcomes, fetal repair of spina bifida is now considered a standard of care at some fetal centers.
-However, prenatal repair is a complex and challenging procedure, requiring the most expert, comprehensive care for both mother and fetus.
-The surgical team's level of experience in all aspects of care surrounding the operation are of paramount importance.
-Therapy that is highly dependent on the provider is of limited benefit to the wider population.
+Based on these outcomes, fetal repair of spina bifida has been adopted at some fetal centers.
+Prenatal repair is a complex procedure that requires specialized multidisciplinary care for both the pregnant individual and the fetus.
+Outcomes are influenced by the experience of the surgical team and institutional resources, which may limit the generalizability of results to broader clinical settings.